 Twitter is a fantastic tool to find out more about companies and learn more about their employer brand.
 If a company catches your interest it should be added to your list of businesses to target.

 LinkedIn can widen your network and make you discoverable to many businesses and employers.
 Make sure to optimise your profile to ensure you are findable.

 Align yourself with a reputable recruitment firm and register your CV with them.
 In order to develop strong relationships you should associate yourself with no more than four recruitment businesses, particularly if you want to move forward in your career management strategy.

 It's important to choose the right recruiter.
 How can you make sure they have the right people on board to help you?
 It all comes down to research.
 Businesses that align themselves with industry bodies such as ICAS, CIMA and ACCA are a good starting point, as are recommendations from colleagues and peers.

 Many roles are so under the radar that you will only find out about them through word of mouth.
 Attend industry events and seminars and talk to people.
 This doesn't only increase your professional brand, but also puts you in a position to hear about new roles that are available.

 Been offered an interview?
 Consider the organisation and the role.
 Does this take your career in the direction that you've outlined in your career strategy?
 Don't be afraid to turn down interviews if you feel there isn't a match.

-It's better to pull out at the interview stage, rather than waiting until you've received an offer.
-Making the wrong career move has the potential to have dire consequences for your career management strategy, so you have the right to be selective.
+It's better to pull out at the interview stage rather than waiting until you've received an offer.
+Making the wrong career move has the potential to have dire consequences for your career management strategy - you have the right to be selective.

-However the prospect of setting a career management strategy may seem daunting and you may not know where to start.
-Here are my top tips to help you create a career management strategy for success.
+However, the prospect of setting a career management strategy may seem daunting and you may not know where to start.
+That's where we can help - get in touch today to speak to one of our experts.